 Stage 1/2 Stage 3 Unfinished work Wilful destruction of property Late homework Throwing objects/furniture Inadequate work Refusing to cooperate Talking at wrong time Leaving the class or building without permission Incorrect uniform Spitting at another person Distracting learning Deliberately hurting another person e.g. pinching, biting or Ignoring instructions punching Answering back Attacking another person Being verbally unkind to others, inappropriate facial Inappropriate gestures expressions made at others, not telling the truth, encouraging Swearing, homophobic, transphobic, or racist language others to do any of the above.
 Encouraging others to do any of the above

 For pupil to complete (Adult can scribe)

-Who was affected by what you did?

 How did it make them feel?

 What could you have done differently?

+, ,

 How can we repair the damage?